dotlang/language/README.md

 ### import
 You can import a source code file using below statement.
 Note that import, will add symbols (functions and types) inside that source code to the current symbol table:
+- You can only import one module in each import statement.

 ```
 ;Starting a path with slash means its absolute path (relative to include path).
 Otherwise it is relative to the current file
 import /core/st/Socket  ;functions and types inside core/st/Socket.e file are imported and available for call/use
-import /core/st/*       ;import source files under st dir
-import /core/st/**      ;import everything recursively
 import /core/st/Socket/ ;if you add slash at the end, it means import symbols using fully qualified name.
 This is used for refering to the functions using fully qualified names.
+Functions imported with this method won't be used in method dispatch mechanism.
 ```
 It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
 In this case, none of conflicting functions will be available for call.
 The paths in import statement are relative to the runtime path specified for libraries.